 This school-library-only funder, named for the former first lady, specifically includes pre-K libraries in its scope of giving.
 Grants only support schools with a high percentage of needy children.

-Caplan funds support organizations that address various challenges related to early childhood education and development.
+Caplan funds organizations that address challenges in early childhood education and development.

 Children's health and wellness is a major focus of the Casey Foundation, but there have also been grants for early childhood nonprofits, including service providers, advocacy groups and reformers.